jqno/equalsverifier/_manual/06-ignoring-fields.md

 If these fields do participate in `equals`, EqualsVerifier fails the test.
 This behavior can be avoided by suppressing `Warning.TRANSIENT_FIELDS`.

+### Non-final fields
+If the state of your class is defined by final fields, and you also have one or more non-final fields in your class (for instance because you need to cache something), you can tell EqualsVerifier to ignore the non-final fields:

+{% highlight java %}
+EqualsVerifier.forClass(Foo.class)
+    .suppress(Warning.ALL_NONFINAL_FIELDS_SHOULD_BE_USED)
+    .verify();
+{% endhighlight %}

 ### Disable it all
 If you don't care whether all fields are used in `equals` or not, you can also disable the checks altogether: